Arsenal transfer news: Neto, Pino, Zaha, Tielemans and more

 Related: ‘It’s about belief’ - Arteta on Arsenal beating Fulham to extend winning streak

-Arsenal have enjoyed an excellent start to the Premier League season, sitting pretty on top of the table after three wins to open their campaign, but that has not stopped the Gunners being linked with new signings before the end of the transfter window.
+Arsenal have enjoyed an excellent start to the Premier League season, sitting pretty on top of the table after four wins in a row to open their campaign, but that has not stopped the Gunners being linked with new signings before the end of the transfter window.

 Mikel Arteta’s side have been linked with a winger, as Nicolas Pepe is heading out on loan for the season.
 Arsenal’s strong start on the pitch has followed a productive summer off it as Arteta further refines his squad after missing out on Champions League qualification last season, and there are rumours that recruitment drive could continue.